Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Results

 \section{Results}

 Since our model incorporates a very large number of parameters, in the interest of clarity and brevity we focus our study on certain scenarios that are the most important in the context of our model.
 First, we present results that demonstrate the impact of a varying channel quality on the load balancing efficiency.
 Second, we examine the influence of the random access phase on load balancing efficiency.
-Lastly, we provide insight on the optimal channel sharing policy between BS 1 and BS 2.
+Third, we provide insight on the optimal channel sharing policy between BS 1 and BS 2.
+Fourth, we present results on load balancing in the OSA context in Section~\ref{sec:osa_results}.
+And finally, in Section~\ref{sec:multicell} we present insight on how to extend our analytical model to a multi-cell scenario.

 To confirm the correctness of the analytical model, we created a simulation environment for verifying the analytical results.
-The results in Sections~\ref{sec:cqi}~and~\ref{ses:varying_p} are obtained using both the analytical and simulation approaches to confirm correctness, while those in Section~\ref{sec:varying_k} are obtained using only simulation.
+The results in Section~\ref{sec:cqi}, Section~\ref{ses:varying_p}, Section~\ref{sec:osa_results} and Section~\ref{sec:multicell} obtained using both the analytical and simulation approaches to confirm correctness, while those in Section~\ref{sec:varying_k} are obtained using simulation.

+Note, that our model is related to~\cite{eklundh_ieeetc_1986,yanmaz_jsac_2004,wu_ieeejsac_2001}.
+However, the exact comparison of our model with~\cite{eklundh_ieeetc_1986,yanmaz_jsac_2004,wu_ieeejsac_2001} is impossible, due to the following differences: (i) our model and those of~\cite{eklundh_ieeetc_1986,yanmaz_jsac_2004,wu_ieeejsac_2001} consider a system where users are uniquely identified and treated as a single group, respectively; (ii) our model, in contrary to~\cite{eklundh_ieeetc_1986,yanmaz_jsac_2004,wu_ieeejsac_2001} considers a more involved connection allocation process where, in addition to channel allocation (considered in~\cite{eklundh_ieeetc_1986,yanmaz_jsac_2004,wu_ieeejsac_2001} only), connection admission through a random access channel is analyzed; (iii) model of~\cite{yanmaz_jsac_2004,wu_ieeejsac_2001} considers queuing, while our model does not (for tractability reasons).